Method tool

 Matrix

-The table is intentionally concrete: each workflow step needs allowed actions, prohibited actions, approval points, evidence, and an owner.
+The table is intentionally concrete: each workflow step needs allowed actions, prohibited actions, approval points, evidence, feedback, and an owner.

 | Workflow step | AI may read | AI may draft | AI may recommend | AI may execute | AI may never touch | Required approval | Evidence to log | Owner |